 The WoW festival is always brilliant, inspiring and thought-provoking.
 Every year there is a wealth of debate, discussion, celebration and exploration of the issues of the day.
 It's always varied and interesting - and brilliantly organised. - Bidisha

-We hosted significant national guests too, such as Akala, Benjamin Zephaniah, Robert Webb, Jordan Stephens, Shami Chakrabarti, Richard Blair (George Orwell’s son), Kate Evans, Bidisha, LowKey, Reni Eddo Lodge, Caroline Moran, Beatrix Campbell, Paul Farley and highlighted local artists James Rice, Andy Grant, Nina McCallig and projects such as the From Pitt Street to Granby publication, our Pulp Idol 2018 competition and the array of local artists and WoW project participants supporting our festival guests and our performance opportunities at Light Night and Superheroes & Superstars, a special day of activity for children and young people.
+We were delighted to host an array of talented artists and hosts such as Akala, Benjamin Zephaniah, Robert Webb, Jordan Stephens, Shami Chakrabarti, Richard Blair (George Orwell’s son), Kate Evans, Bidisha, LowKey, Reni Eddo Lodge, Caroline Moran, Beatrix Campbell, Paul Farley and highlighted local artists James Rice, Andy Grant, Nina McCallig and projects such as the From Pitt Street to Granby publication, our Pulp Idol 2018 competition and the array of local artists and WoW project participants supporting our festival guests and our performance opportunities at Light Night and Superheroes & Superstars, a special day of activity for children and young people.
 Thanks to all those who made WoWFEST 18 – Crossing Borders such a successful festival – our funders, Arts Council England, Liverpool City Council and Culture Liverpool, the writers, artists and commentators who took part, our wonderful volunteers, staff, trustees, and of course, our brilliant audiences.
 We look forward to getting your feedback on WoWFEST 18, and your support for our next festival in 2019.

 For further information about Writing on the Wall, visit our website here